top of page

 I told them I was donating to Loving More (which puts on Poly Living) and also named the National Coalition for Sexual Freedom, Woodhull, and a couple others.
 But what they were talking about was in a different league.
 In particular, they were not expecting to die and the money to come available for many years.

 We were quite aware that activist organizations come and go and sometimes fall into unexpected hands.
-We knew of tragic stories where a benefactor left a big pot to a beloved cause, and then when the bequest finally came through it was misused or flat-out stolen.
+We knew of tragic stories where a benefactor willed a big pot to a beloved cause, and then when the bequest came through much later it was misused or flat-out stolen.
 A poorly guarded treasure chest will attract sharks, and the only winners may be the various parties' lawyers.

 I'd also heard the story of a small progressive group that was destroyed by a benefactor dropping an unexpected bequest on it.
 Factions formed up and fought to mutual destruction for the pile of gold that each felt they ought to administer (for the purest of reasons, of course).
 When the stakes were low they had gotten along and accomplished things.

 "What this movement really needs," I mused to the two over dinner at the convention, "is an independent granting foundation.
-It would give money for worthy projects.
+It would give money for specific projects judged case by case.
 It would need an independent board that approves grants on their merits.
 It would need a mission and policies that were legally locked in.
 Lots of other movements have foundations like that, and we don't."

 "Well, Alan..." said the will-writer, giving me a spreading grin....